tezizzm/Boeing/ExercisesDetailed/Exercise #3 Discovery/instructions.md

         }
     </div>
     ```
-11. In the root directory navigate to the appsettings.json file and add an entry for eureka like follows:
+11. In the root directory navigate to the appsettings.json file and add an entry for eureka like follows.
+Notice since we are consuming the service we do not register with Eureka.

     ```json
     "eureka": {